ElodynPixel/Breast_Cancer_Detection-AI/README.md

-# Breast Cancer SVM dataset Demo
+# Breast Cancer SVM Demo

 For this project I used a breast cancer data set.
 It consists of many features describing a tumor and classifies them as either cancerous or non cancerous.